rotty/csv2vcf/README.md

 `python csv2vcf.py -s contacts.csv '{"name":1, "tel":2}'`

-if you want to generate a single vCard file
+if you want to generate a single vCard file.

+Another example, if you've downloaded your contacts from LinkedIn, use the following command to import then into your address book:

+`./csv2vcf.py Connections.csv '{"given":1, "surname":2, "email":3, "org":4, "role":5}'`

 ## Report bugs and suggestions :
 If you want to report a bug or want to add a sugestion, just add it in the issues.
-Or you can mail me at [this](mailto:mridul.ahuja@gmail.com).

 ## Copyright and license :

-The license is available within the repository in the [LICENSE](https://github.com/mridah/csv2vcf/blob/master/LICENSE.md) file.
+The license is available within the repository in the [LICENSE](https://github.com/AlexanderWillner/csv2vcf/blob/master/LICENSE.md) file (it's MIT).